Chapter Three (1777-1792): "give beauty & granduer to the pile"

 Lieutenant L'Enfant also made an impression as a soldier at the Battle of Savannah, exhibiting memorable bravery before being wounded and taken prisoner.
 Major L'Enfant captured General Washington's attention when in July 1782, he made a temporary ballroom to celebrate the birth of the Dauphin, which was the title given to the heir to the French throne.
 Beside the French minister's rented house on Philadelphia's Chestnut Street, L'Enfant built a 40 by 60 frame building open all around with "painted pillars" supporting a ceiling decorated “with several pieces of neat paintings emblematical of the design of the entertainment.”
 The garden beside the building “was cut into beautiful walks, and divided with cedar and pine branches into artificial groves.”

 In 1783, he designed the diploma and medal for Society of Cincinnati, the fraternal order of American and French officers who served in the war just ending.
 The General sent him to France and he saw that the King on down rose to the occasion.
 As a rule, French officers were not allowed to wear foreign medals.
 Louis XVI bowed to L'Enfant.
 Benjamin Franklin, then in Paris, thought the eagle depicted in the medal looked like a turkey, but only wrote to his wife about that.
 L'Enfant returned to America.
-A flaw found in the medal raised suspicions but the General and his former generals and colonels defended L'Enfant's honor.(5)
+A flaw found in the medal raised suspicions but friends in the Society defended L'Enfant's honor.(5)

 30. Federal Hall